This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Designing Unique Upholstered Pieces

-Start with bold fabric selection, blend textures, and craft patterns that reflect your vibe.
+Bold fabric selection, blending textures, and crafting patterns reflect your vibe.

 Mixed Media and Fabric Combinations